Battle of Cochin: Seventh assault and end

 The chronicles are generally scant on details of the subsequent events.
 It seems the Zamorin ordered a couple of more assaults on the Portuguese positions, one of which used the same floating castles (now repaired), but to no avail.
-In these assaults, the Zamorin had less troops – depleted by disease and desertion – and, with less enthusiasm and energy, the attacks were largely desultory.
+In these assaults, the Zamorin had fewer troops – depleted by disease and desertion – and, with less enthusiasm and energy, the attacks were largely desultory.

 By now, the monsoon season had begun to turn, and the heavier rains and winds were working against the Zamorin's army – rain spread disease and complicated movement, water levels were higher at the passages, sailing the paraus more difficult.
 Moreover, one by one, the vassals of Calicut were sneaking away from the Zamorin's camp.
 It was generally anticipated that a new Portuguese armada would be arriving in August.
 Many of the Zamorin's vassals, having lost hope of seizing Cochin by then, figured it was best to negotiate their own peace terms with the Trimumphara Raja before the Portuguese arrived, lest their dominions be slated for vengeful punitive raids.
 The last of the vassals to make a separate peace with Cochin was the lord Elcanol of Edapalli himself.

 Finally, on 24 June 1504 (Nativity of St. John), the Zamorin of Calicut decided he had enough, and abdicated his throne, passing it on to his nephew and heir, Naubeadaraim (the general who had led the Calicut infantry), and retired to a temple, dedicating himself to religious life.
 But the tired Zamorin was lured by the chiding of his own mother to emerge from the temple and organize one last assault.
 But after that failed to go anywhere, the Zamorin returned to religious seclusion permanently.
 The army of Calicut retired from the shores of the Vembanad lagoon around 3 July.